EndenDragon/discord.py/README.md

     * Get list of webhooks via channel or server
 * Channel
     * Get the parent channel
+    * Get if the channel is marked as NSFW
 * State
     * Webhooks can also trigger avatar updates in messages